Summary

 Threat Description

-• Misconfigured Access Controls: Lack of role-based access control (RBAC) or overly permissive settings may allow unauthorized internal or external users to retrieve sensitive embeddings, bypassing intended security measures.
+- Misconfigured Access Controls: A lack of role-based access control (RBAC) or overly permissive settings can allow unauthorized users to retrieve sensitive embeddings.

-• Encryption Failures: Without encryption at rest, embeddings that contain sensitive or proprietary information may be exposed to anyone with access to the storage layer, leading to data breaches or tampering.
+- Encryption Failures: Without encryption at rest, embeddings containing sensitive information may be exposed to anyone with access to the storage layer.

-• Audit Deficiencies: The absence of robust audit logging makes it difficult to detect unauthorized access, modifications, or data exfiltration, allowing breaches to go unnoticed for extended periods.
+- Audit Deficiencies: The absence of robust audit logging makes it difficult to detect unauthorized access, modifications, or data exfiltration.